gmullerb/base-style-config/js/readme/background.md

 > [6] Exception may be required in constructor , when building of complex inheritance with more than 7 fields as total, for special cases, e.g. using some bad designed but required API, in this case use a @SuppressWarnings("checkstyle:ParameterNumber").
 In app own code, Composition should be used over Inheritance.
 > [7] CodeNarc and ESLint does not yet provide a way of doing this.

-#### Code Style convention/tips
+#### Code Style convention and Voids

-Although these set of rules are opinionated, some blanks were left in order to make sets more flexible.
+Although these set of rules are opinionated, some voids were left in order to make sets more flexible.

 ##### Semicolon